jimktrains/http_ng/README.md

 * Improved Metadata

-These issues, and not serving super heavy-weight pages slightly faster, should be the focus of improviments made to one of the most widely used protocols on the internet.
+These issues, and not serving super heavy-weight pages slightly faster, should be the focus of improvements made to one of the most widely used protocols on the internet.

 Better Authentication